stochastic-sisyphus/code-cartographer/README.md

 Yeah, I didn’t think so.
 Not for me either.
 So if a vicious cycle is now my daily routine, at a certain point I decided to give myself the illusion of respite, however brief.
 This has given me solace at least once.
 Enjoy.

 ---

+# Code Cartographer
+> *“If Git is for branches, this is for forks of forks.”*

+---